unjs/confbox/README.md

 ✨ Handpicked best libraries (bundle+perf)

-✨ Auto-preserves the indentation and whitespace.
+✨ Auto detects indentation and whitespace when parsing and preservers when serializing

 > [!NOTE]
 > Use [unjs/c12](https://github.com/unjs/c12) for a full featured configuration loader!